laristra/flecsi/README.md

 and get FleCSI on your desired branch following the [Download](#download) section under *Installing FleCSI*.

-Next, add the folder that contains custom flecsi spackage to Spack
+Next, add the folder that contains custom flecsi spackage to Spack (you should be in flecsi folder if you followed the steps in the Download section)
 ```
 $ spack repo add spack-repo
 $ spack repo list